 Team White Wolf v Aussie Open

-Team White Wolf hails from Madrid, Spain and comprise of A-Kid and Carlos Romo, and remind me of a very young Motor City Machine Guns.
+Team White Wolf hails from Madrid, Spain and comprise of A-Kid and Carlos Romo, and reminds me of a very young Motor City Machine Guns.
 Full of speed and enthusiasm.
 Not seen much of them apart from a few YouTube clips.
-While Aussie Open are from Australia (obviously) and are made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
+While Aussie Open is from Australia (obviously) and are made up of “Dunkzilla” Mark Davis and The Aussie Arrow Kyle Fletcher.
 They’re very much a staple of the British scene and have been very successful in the small amount of time they’ve been here.

 The match was really good.
-Fast paced, high octane with some physicality thrown in too.
+Fast-paced, high octane with some physicality thrown in too.

 White Wolf, will hopefully pick up some more UK bookings off this showing as they looked great as the young underdog team.
 Their chemistry together looked great, they have some great and ingenious tag team combos and really looked the part for a team that got together this year.
 They definitely gave Aussie Open a run for their money here.

 A real back and forth match where both teams shone brightly, but the more experienced Aussie Open picked up the win here and advanced to the semifinal where they’ll take on Roppongi 3K.